DannyBMilling/CAPP-30370-Final/README.md

 The main page has a background image that is repeated throughout the page

 On the main page, there is a button to unbold the text.
 There is also a second button that can re-bold the text.

+Note: The HTML Validator says there is a problem for all my <script> code, but your coworker and I could not find the problem.
+The javascript works as well.